 Learn about the process of starting a biotech company through a hands-on, experiential learning process with guidance from experienced investors and company builders.

 Learn how investors and entrepreneurs evaluate science, build companies and raise money.
-We bring in a few successful entrepreneurs to give guest lectures, and you will get feedback on your projects from several leading VCs.
+We bring in successful entrepreneurs and industry professionals to give guest lectures, and you will get feedback on your projects from several leading VCs.

 Connect with leading investors and experienced entrepreneurs -- and the scientists in your cohort.
-Many alums build on these relationships after the program ends.
-A few alums have received job offers from venture funds we met during the program and from their portfolio companies.
+Many alumni build on these relationships after the program ends and continue working with the investors we meet.

-Teams of ~3-4 students / postdocs explore a startup opportunity with feedback from VCs.
+Teams of ~3-4 students / postdocs develop and refine a startup idea with feedback from VCs.
 At the beginning of the program, a VC will "seed" teams with a topic they find interesting, and over the next ~8 weeks teams will turn that idea into a pitch for a hypothetical startup.
 Every 1.5-2 weeks, we will visit a different venture fund and get feedback on the projects.

 The program is designed for Bay Area grad students and postdocs, especially those in molecular and cell biology or bioengineering programs, who are interested, or think they might be interested, in startups and VC.

 No prior experience in biotech is required.
 To keep everyone on a level playing field, we don't allow anyone to work on any of their own tech or IP during the program -- you will come up with your project ideas with your team, with guidance from VCs.

 In the past, we've only accepted individual applicants, but we are considering letting teams of 3-4 apply together, in addition to accepting individual applications.
 If you are a team who would like to apply, please let us know.